 If an SEP is warranted, a Case Manager will be assigned by the Chief Student Affairs Officer (CSAO) or designee.
-The Case Manager will review the SEP in full with the complainant, including which sexual misconduct and interpersonal violence policies may have been violated.
-The Case Manager will also review the decision about the complainant's choice of Advisor.
-If the complainant is a Brandeis student, the discussion will also include dialogue about ongoing efforts to support the student in a variety of non-conduct related areas, including but not limited to medical and counseling services, academic support services, living arrangements, classroom assignments, directory information accessibility, and travel considerations.
-Further, the complainant will be reminded that the SEP does not substitute for the filing of a complaint with law enforcement.
-The complainant may initiate both processes.
+The Case Manager will review the SEP in full with the reporting party, including which sexual misconduct and interpersonal violence policies may have been violated.
+The Case Manager will also review the decision about the reporting party's choice of Advisor.
+If the reporting party is a Brandeis student, the discussion will also include dialogue about ongoing efforts to support the student in a variety of non-conduct related areas, including but not limited to medical and counseling services, academic support services, living arrangements, classroom assignments, directory information accessibility, and travel considerations.
+Further, the reporting party will be reminded that the SEP does not substitute for the filing of a complaint with law enforcement.
+The reporting party may initiate both processes.
 Information about initiating a criminal complaint will be provided.
 Criminal investigations need not be initiated nor concluded prior to the initiation of an SEP.

-Note: In addition to the above interactions with the complainant, the DOS Office, in conjunction with the Title IX Investigator/Compliance Officer, will communicate with the complainant and the respondent about any interim measures that the DOS Office may impose.
+Note: In addition to the above interactions with the reporting party, the DOS Office, in conjunction with the Title IX Investigator/Compliance Officer, will communicate with the reporting party and the responding party about any interim measures that the DOS Office may impose.

-Subsequent to the initial meeting with the complainant, the Case Manager will contact the respondent in writing (via Brandeis email account) to inform the respondent that a Community Standards Report (CSR) has been submitted.
-Within two business days, or as soon as is practicable, the respondent will meet in person with the Case Manager.
-The Case Manager will provide a copy of the CSR to the respondent and offer the respondent the opportunity to compose a written response to the allegations described in the CSR.
+Subsequent to the initial meeting with the reporting party, the Case Manager will contact the responding party in writing (via Brandeis email account) to inform the responding party that a Community Standards Report (CSR) has been submitted.
+Within two business days, or as soon as is practicable, the responding party will meet in person with the Case Manager.
+The Case Manager will provide a copy of the CSR to the responding party and offer the responding party the opportunity to compose a written response to the allegations described in the CSR.

-The Case Manager will discuss the process in full with the respondent, including the decision about the respondent's choice of Advisor.
-Since the respondent is always a Brandeis student, the discussion will also include dialogue about ongoing efforts to support the student.
-Once the SEP is activated by a CSR, it may not be interrupted by the withdrawal by the respondent from the University or by completion of graduation requirements.
+The Case Manager will discuss the process in full with the responding party, including the decision about the responding party's choice of Advisor.
+Since the responding party is always a Brandeis student, the discussion will also include dialogue about ongoing efforts to support the student.
+Once the SEP is activated by a CSR, it may not be interrupted by the withdrawal by the responding party from the University or by completion of graduation requirements.
 Note: When students withdraw or transfer from the University during an active SEP or other disciplinary proceeding, the Dean's Certification will note that the student withdrew during a pending disciplinary process.
 The decision to withdraw from the University is one that any student should make in consultation with advisors, family, guardians, Academic Services, or other trusted administrators or faculty.

-The Case Manager will provide written notification of the SEP and alleged policy violations to the complainant and respondent.
-The respondent must accept or deny responsibility for the allegations presented in the CSR.
-If the respondent accepts responsibility, the Outcomes Administrator will issue an outcome for the case, including disciplinary actions or sanctions.
-Notification will be made in writing to the complainant and the respondent.
-If the respondent fails to cooperate prior to accepting or denying responsibility for the allegation(s), the University may consider the respondent to have accepted responsibility, the respondent may have forfeited their opportunity to participate in the SEP, and the Special Examiner will report accordingly to the Outcomes Administrator who will issue a notice of responsibility findings.
+The Case Manager will provide written notification of the SEP and alleged policy violations to the reporting party and responding party.
+The responding party must accept or deny responsibility for the allegations presented in the CSR.
+If the responding party accepts responsibility, the Outcomes Administrator will issue an outcome for the case, including disciplinary actions or sanctions.
+Notification will be made in writing to the reporting party and the responding party.
+If the responding party fails to cooperate prior to accepting or denying responsibility for the allegation(s), the University may consider the responding party to have accepted responsibility, the responding party may have forfeited their opportunity to participate in the SEP, and the Special Examiner will report accordingly to the Outcomes Administrator who will issue a notice of responsibility findings.

-If the respondent denies responsibility, the SEP will progress to the Fact-Finding Phase.
+If the responding party denies responsibility, the SEP will progress to the Fact-Finding